cyber-murmel/re-curve/README.md

 #re-curve
-This program is capable of drawin nice fractals with python.
+This program is capable of drawing nice fractals with python.
 ###preparation
 The requirement for this function is a running graphic envronment (X) an havin tk-inter installed. for Debian, Mint, Ubuntu: